Taleigão: Church of São Miguel Arcanjo

 The frontispiece of the church has a Holy Spirit in high relief.
 The Church has six altars, including the main altar.
-The main altar has the statue of St Michael above and to the right that of St Sebastian and to the left of St Anthony.
+The main altar has the statue of St Michael above and to the right that of St Sebastian and to the left of St Domnic De Guzman, founder of the Domnicans.
 The collateral altars: on the left is the altar of Our Lady of Rosary with a small statue of Saint Ana in a niche on top.
 To the right is the altar of Jesus Crucified and the statue of Saint Rita of Cassia.
 Another two altars have been added: one to the left has a panel and to the right is that of Our Lady with Infant Jesus with a book in his hand and a smaller statue at the bottom with Jesus.
 And closer to the entrance, to the right is the altar dedicated to Sacred Heart of Jesus with Sacred Heart of Mary and Saint Joseph Vaz on the sides.
 Statue of St Mother Teresa was added in 2016.

 The corridor of the Church has big panels along the wall, on the left side, which depicts the portraits of: Saint John the Baptist, Saint Roque and Saint Francis of Assisi, Saint Peter, Saint Carlo Borromeo.
-On the right hand side is another painting of Jesus on the Cross at Mount Calvary, with Mother Mary, Mary Magdalena and others.
+On the right-hand side is another painting of Jesus on the Cross at Mount Calvary, with Mother Mary, Mary Magdalena and others.
 In the wall, there is a niche, with Our Lady holding the Infant Jesus.
-On the right hand side, there are five statues on pedestals—of Saint Dominic de Guzman, three different depiction, with a star on the forehead, in prayer and with the Bible in hand and Saint Thomas Aquinas, two different depiction, one with a sun on his chest and the other holding the Blessed Sacrament.
+On the right-hand side, there are five statues on pedestals—of Saint Dominic de Guzman, three different depiction, with a star on the forehead, in prayer and with the Bible in hand and Saint Thomas Aquinas, two different depiction, one with a sun on his chest and the other holding the Blessed Sacrament.
 A description of the Church of Taleigão is given by Ricardo Micael Teles in ‘A Voz de S. Francisco Xavier’, in 1941.